pwnj0hn/HackingTipsNTricks/README.md

 # HackingTipsNTricks
 Tips and tricks for pentesting.
+Mostly focused in internal infrastructure, client and Active Directory testing.